- Meet Kathie

 - Plan for Texas Independence

 - Join Us

 - Declaration of Independence from Two Party System

-At the age of 20, Kathie was graduated magna cum laude from the University of Georgia with a degree in English.
+At the age of 20, Kathie graduated magna cum laude from the University of Georgia with a degree in English.
 She received many academic honors including Phi Beta Kappa.
-At the age of 23, she was graduated from the University of Georgia School of Law.
+At the age of 23, she graduated from the University of Georgia School of Law.

 On 7/7/77, Kathie came to Texas, and has been a proud Texan ever since.
 She met Tom Glass, an Aggie and native of Odessa, at a Texas Libertarian Party state convention in 1981, and they had their first date at a national convention in Denver.
 They married and raised their two children in Houston.
 Their daughter is a Rice graduate and an attorney.
 Like his father, their son graduated from Texas A&M with a chemical engineering degree, and works in that field.
 Tom and Kathie have a small ranch in Lee County.

 Kathie was the Libertarian nominee for governor in 2010.
 She ran an active, statewide campaign, and participated in the gubernatorial debates.
 Click here to see that debate.
 The AP said about the debate, "Kathie Glass seemed to steal the show."
 In 1982, Kathie’s race for attorney general on the Libertarian ticket was well received by Libertarians and non-Libertarians alike.
 Click here to see her debate in that race.

 Kathie practiced as a highly successful civil trial lawyer in Houston for over 30 years, trying many cases and never losing a jury trial.
 She worked in large, medium, and small law firms, including her own firm in which she employed as many as 20 employees.
 Tom was a systems analyst for a major oil company before he retired to manage Kathie's campaign.